RealityMachina/PhoenixPointModInjector/README.md

 # Developer Information

 The mod loader will recursively search the `Mods` directory in order to obtain all DLLs it can find.
-It will then
+It will then look for all types implementing the `IPhoenixPointMod` interface.

+Once all `IPhoenixPointMod` objects have been instantiated and sorted by `ModLoadPriority` in order of `High`, `Normal`, `Low`; the mod loader will execute the `Initialize()` method on each instance.

+**NOTE:** Due to the fact that reflection is being used to instantiate mods, please ensure that your types have a default or parameterless constructor defined!
+Not doing so runs the risk of your mods not being usable.

+# Development To-Do List

+[] Allow for more robust mod constructors and inject dependencies.
+(Use an IoC container for this?)
+[] More robust mod loading settings. (e.g. disable certain mods) [] More robust mod metadata. (e.g. game version compatibility, dependencies, etc.)
+[] Incorporate functionality of PPDefModifier with taketwo's blessing.
+[] Allow for asset replacement.
+[] Provide config file API for mods.
+[] Provide game behavior hooks, if possible.
+[] Provide cache of PP game objects (items, weapons, armor, etc.)
+[] Provide API for custom UI (such as menus, popups, etc.)